 There’s nothing quite like watching 30 women vie for one guy on national TV to make you wonder what you’re doing with your life on a Monday night.
 But since The Bachelor is one of America’s guiltiest pleasures we figured we’d at least try to figure out how we can apply some of what we were learning to our own lives.
 And it didn’t take us long to draw some clear parallels between The Bachelor and your job hunt!
 So without further ado here are your contestants, I mean lessons.

-Never has there been a better example than 30 women all trying to make an impression on a guy with mere hours before potentially getting sent home to show us why first impressions matter.
-Just like with job interviews, whether they are over the phone, Skype or in person, you always want to but your best foot forward.
-Strong eye contact, annunciation and a firm hand shake will all go a long way in helping you make a lasting impression.
+Never has there been a better example than 30 women all trying to make an impression on a guy within mere hours before potentially getting sent home to show us why first impressions matter.
+Just like with job interviews, whether they are over the phone, via Skype, or in person, you always want to put your best foot forward.
+Strong eye contact, annunciation, and a firm handshake will all go a long way in helping you make a lasting impression.
 I mean it’s all about that first impression rose, I mean job offer, right?